 This strategy is based on the over-expression of the target protein in a cell line, preferably not expressing the target protein.
 The staining of the antibody is evaluated by the antibody-based method through analyses of samples from cell lysates with and without overexpression of the target protein.
 The antibody is validated by comparing the signal from the over-expressed version with the unmodified endogenous target protein.

 3. Independent antibody validation method

-This strategy is based on comparing the staining pattern using two independent antibodies with non-overlapping epitopes.
-The staining of the two antibodies is compared through the analyses of several samples preferably expressing the target protein at different levels.
+This strategy compares the staining pattern using two independent antibodies with non-overlapping epitopes.
+The staining of the two antibodies is compared through the analyses of several samples, preferably expressing the target protein at different levels.
 If the two antibodies generate a similar staining pattern when compared in a set of relevant samples, the antibodies validate each other.

 4. Orthogonal validation method

 This strategy is based on comparing the protein analysis achieved by the antibody-based method with levels of the target protein detected by a non-antibody-based method.
 We compare the protein levels determined by the antibody with the corresponding RNA levels.
 At least two samples must be used, and they should be selected so that the target protein is expressed at different levels.
 The antibody is validated when the signal obtained from the different samples and determined by the two independent methods correlate.

 This strategy validates the antibody with mass spectrometry (MS) analysis.
 Each gel lane is fractionated according to molecular weight and the fractions are separately analyzed by MS to identify how each protein has migrated on the gel.
 Antibody specificity is confirmed when the size detected by the antibody is equivalent to the size of the corresponding target protein detected in migration capture MS.

 To promote transparency, the details of these methods and all antibody characterization data achieved using different applications are freely accessible on our website (atlasantibodies.com).
 Additional data is supplied on the Human Protein Atlas portal.